cshuptrine/nyckle-website-new/_posts/2022-08-03-custom-spam-filter-gust-case-study.md

 date: 2022-08-03
 author: oscar
 stage: false
-seo_title: How Gust Trained a Custom Spam Filter using Nyckel Deep Learning API
 summary: <i>It was wonderful and saved us a ton of time.
 We finally got rid of spam profiles that were draining our site ranking, bothering customers, and giving us a general headache!</i> – Peter Swan, CEO, Gust
-seo_description: Gust used Nyckel to train a custom AI spam filter.
+description: Gust used Nyckel to train a custom AI spam filter.
 The new filter is 95% accurate and reduced their curation workload, while improving site quality.
-og_image: /blog/images/gust-case-study-header-image.png
+image: /blog/images/gust-case-study-header-image.webp
-og_image_alt: Gust uses Nyckel for custom AI spam filter
+image_alt: Gust uses Nyckel for custom AI spam filter
 ---

 <a href="https://gust.com">Gust</a> helps entrepreneurs turn good ideas into great startups.
 It combines software tools, a funding application platform, and community to make it easy to start a startup that's set up for success.
 After being in business for more than 10 years, Gust needed some bespoke AI, and that’s when they came to <a href="https://www.nyckel.com/custom-content-moderation-api">Nyckel</a>.